-- Continued personal engagement with community leaders, stakeholders, and environmental organizations via telephone, email, and virtual as well as in-person meetings. - Preparing and disseminating a plain language fact sheet and FAQ about the converter station to stakeholder groups, including area religious, educational business, and civic groups, translated into the most common languages among Limited English Proficient area residents. - Preparing and delivering required notices and any necessary updates in both English and the most common languages among Limited English Proficient Astoria area residents, including paid announcements in non-English media outlets that reach the most common area languages.

-- Identifying a project language coordinator who will be available throughout the duration of the construction to coordinate efforts to assist Limited English Proficiency community members with their questions, comments, and requests related to the project. - Establishing easily accessible document repositories within the Astoria community to make pertinent project information available to the community.
+- Continue personal engagement with community leaders, stakeholders, and environmental organizations via telephone, email, and virtual and in-person meetings. - Continue to prepare and disseminate plain-language fact sheets and FAQs about the converter station to stakeholder groups, including area religious, educational, business, and civic groups, translated into the most common languages among Limited Englishproficient area residents. - Continue preparing and delivering required notices and any necessary updates in English and the most common languages among Limited English-proficient Astoria area residents, including paid notices in non-English media outlets that reach the most common area languages. - Continue to utilize the project language coordinator, who will be available throughout the duration of the construction to coordinate efforts to assist Limited English Proficiency community members with their questions, comments, and requests related to the project. - Maintain easily accessible document repositories within the Astoria community to make pertinent project information available to the community.